 Circumstances Phraseologies Denotes pilot transmission 1.
-Notification of STAR Benotes phot transmission 1.
 Notification of STAR Clearance availability (on first contact) when associated with a frequency transfer a.
 EXPECT STAR CLEARANCE Notification of STAR clearance availability when NOT associated with a frequency transfer b.
 STAR CLEARANCE AVAILABLE 2.
 Issuing a STAR clearance a.
 CLEARED (STAR designator) ARRIVAL [(name) TRANSITION] [RUNWAY (number)] (level instruction) 3.
 Descend to the cleared level: a.
 DESCEND VIA STAR TO (level) a. comply with published level restrictions b. follow the lateral profile of the STAR c. comply with published speed restrictions and ATC-issued speed control instructions 4.
 During a STAR descent: a.
-[DESCEND VIA STAR TO (level)], CANCEL a. published level restrictions are cancelled b. follow the lateral profile of the STAR c. comply with published speed restrictions and ATC-issued speed control instructions LEVEL RESTRICTION(S) 5.
+[DESCEND VIA STAR TO (level)], CANCEL LEVEL RESTRICTION(S) a. published level restrictions are cancelled b. follow the lateral profile of the STAR c. comply with published speed restrictions and ATC-issued speed control instructions LEVEL RESTRICTION(S) 5.
 During a STAR descent: a.
-[DESCEND VIA STAR TO (level)], CANCEL a. published level restrictions at the specified point(s) are cancelled b. follow the lateral profile of the STAR c. comply with published speed restrictions and ATC-issued speed control instructions LEVEL RESTRICTION(S) AT (point(s) 6.
+[DESCEND VIA STAR TO (level)], CANCEL LEVEL RESTRICTION(S) AT (point(s) a. published level restrictions at the specified point(s) are cancelled b. follow the lateral profile of the STAR c. comply with published speed restrictions and ATC-issued speed control instructions LEVEL RESTRICTION(S) AT (DUIN(S) 6.
 During a STAR descent: a.
-[DESCEND VIA STAR TO (level)], CANCEL a. comply with published level restrictions b. follow the lateral profile of the STAR c. published speed restrictions and ATC-issued speed control instructions are cancelled SPEED RESTRICTION(S) 7.
+[DESCEND VIA STAR TO (level)], CANCEL SPEED RESTRICTION(S) a. comply with published level restrictions b. follow the lateral profile of the STAR c. published speed restrictions and ATC-issued speed control instructions are cancelled SPEED RESTRICTION(S) 7.
 During a STAR descent: a.
 [DESCEND VIA STAR TO (level)], CANCEL a. comply with published level restrictions b. follow the lateral profile of the STAR c. published speed restrictions are cancelled at the specific point(s) d. comply with ATC-issued speed control instructions SPEED RESTRICTION(S) AT (point(s) 8.
 During a STAR descent: a.
-DESCEND TO (level), CANCEL LEVEL a. published level restrictions are cancelled b. follow the lateral profile of the STAR c. published speed restrictions and ATC-issued speed control instructions are cancelled Note: the phrase 'DESCEND UNRESTRICTED TO' is not used AND SPEED RESTRICTIONS
+DESCEND TO (level), CANCEL LEVEL AND SPEED RESTRICTIONS a. published level restrictions are cancelled b. follow the lateral profile of the STAR c. published speed restrictions and ATC-issued speed control instructions are cancelled Note: the phrase 'DESCEND UNRESTRICTED TO' is not used AND GI ELD REGINIONORG